SurfaceAI/road_network_classification/README.md

 - aggregate images on subsegments; only use images that are either not within the vicinity of another road (part) or where the road scene classification matches the road type of the segment
     - surface type: majority vote
     - surface quality: average
-- aggregate all subsegments on road segment
+- aggregate all subsegments on road segment (or group, if `segments_per_group` is given)
     - surface type: majority vote (if tied, also use image counts)
     - surface quality: average

-- futher attributes that are created per road segment:
+Set predition to `null` if
-    - min. and max. capture date of considered images
+- remove predictions where there is no prediction for respective road type every 30 meters
-    - image count
+- or less than 50% of segments are of predicted type
-    - confidence score of surface type (*share of subsegments consistent with predicted type multiplied by share of images consistent with predicted type*)
+- or if there is less than 3 images